-There are several oils that can provide benefits for dogs when consumed in small amounts.
-Some of the best oils for dogs include:
+There are several oils that can provide great benefits for dogs when consumed in small amounts.
+Those oils include:

 - Fish Oil: Fish oil, such as salmon or cod liver oil, is a rich source of omega-3 fatty acids, which can help with skin and coat health, joint health, and brain development.

 - Coconut Oil: Coconut oil is high in medium-chain fatty acids and can help with digestion, skin and coat health, and can have anti-inflammatory properties.

 - Olive Oil: Olive oil is high in monounsaturated fats, which can help with heart health, and contains antioxidants which can help to reduce inflammation in the body.

 - Flaxseed Oil: Flaxseed oil is a good source of omega-3 fatty acids and is high in antioxidants.

 It's important to note that not all oils are created equal.
 It's best to choose high-quality, pure oils that are free of contaminants.
 Additionally, it's important to consult with a veterinarian before making any drastic changes to your dog's diet, as some dogs may have oil allergies or sensitivities.

 Some of the worst oils for dogs to consume include: